What's Ryan Cooking

 ↓ Jump to Recipe

-Perfect for date night or a dinner party our Roasted Cornish Hens are sure to please.
-Roasted to a crispy golden brown on the outside with succulent and juicy meat on the inside, these petite birds are an elegant alternative to traditional poultry dishes.
+Perfect for date night or a dinner party, our Roasted Cornish Hens recipe is sure to please.
+Roasted to a crispy golden brown on the outside, with succulent, juicy meat on the inside, these petite birds are an elegant alternative to traditional poultry dishes.

 Two roasted Cornish hens on a white platter.